How do you download images using Selenium Python?

 Selenium provides a way to create a screenshot of your browser’s view using the

-.save_screenshot(file_name) method, but this will take a photo of the viewport – what if you just want to download the image as it is?
+method, but this will take a photo of the viewport – what if you just want to download the image

 Unfortunately, Selenium doesn’t have the capability of selecting menu items in your browser window, therefore you will need to install a library that can help select menu items to the browser.